ttpsolutions-in/OnlineBillingMiddletier/eptView/vContent/plugins/bootstrap4/docs/4.0/migration.md

 ### Dropdowns

 - Switched from parent selectors to singular classes for all components, modifiers, etc.
-- Simplified dropdown styles to no longer ship with upward or downward facing arrows attached to the dropdown menu.
+- Simplified dropdown styles to no longer ship with upward or downward facing arrows attached to the dropdown Rights.
 - Dropdowns can be built with `<div>`s or `<ul>`s now.
 - Rebuilt dropdown styles and markup to provide easy, built-in support for `<a>` and `<button>` based dropdown items.
 - Renamed `.divider` to `.dropdown-divider`.